 Where is Christmas Island?

 Located in Southeastern Asia, Christmas Island is an island nation.
 It has a 139.00 km coastline.
-The country is not currently involved in any territory disputes.

 The capital city of Christmas Island is Flying Fish Cove which was the first British settlement on the island in 1888.
 The capital is located in the northern part of the country, close to the office of the Shire of Christmas Island.
 Due to the location and size of the nation, the population is tiny, numbering just over 2,000 citizens.
 This small community is diverse and includes people who identify as Chinese, European, Indian, and Malaysian.
 One of the leading economic industries of Christmas Island is tourism which includes activities such as fishing, scuba diving, boat charters, and photo-safaris.
 The climate in Christmas Island varies little throughout the year and is usually cloudy or overcast with a temperature ranging from 23°C (73°F) to 29°C (84°F).
 The small nation is also susceptible to wet monsoon weather and even tropical cyclones.Read more on Christmas Island's Capital